 SELECT * FROM 'movies' WHERE 'category_id' =1 OR 'category_id' = 2 ;

 The following query will process all records either from category 1 or category 2.
 If we are using AND operator, then the movie name should be given in both the categories.
 These operators can be combined with queries as per the requirement.

-The WHERE clause when combined with IN operator in SQL, it will fetch results whose values are given within the IN keywords.
+The WHERE clause when combined with the IN operator in SQL, it will fetch results whose values are given within the IN keywords.
 It makes the result more specific but redundant sometimes.
 Here is one quick example for your reference.

 SELECT * FROM 'members' WHERE 'membership_number' IN (1,2,3);

 The given query will fetch records whose membership number is either 1,2 or 3.
 In the same way, you can define category ID or column name as per the requirement.